vincecao/Chu2-Plus/README.md

 ###[Video demo] (https://youtu.be/EfGZkrhv958 "Vball")###

-**Chu 2 Plus** is a integrated toolkit with severn basic functions for saving your time
+**Chu 2 Plus** is a integrated toolkit with seven basic functions for saving your time

 ## Screenshots ##
 ![](/img/screenshots/Main.png "Main Interface")